Pokémon FireRed and LeafGreen: Development

 FireRed and LeafGreen were first announced in September 2003 as upcoming remakes of the original Pocket Monsters Red and Green games that were released in Japan in 1996.
 Game director Junichi Masuda stated the new titles would be developed around the idea of simplicity, as the game engine was a slightly modified version of the one used in Pokémon Ruby and Sapphire.
 As a result, FireRed and LeafGreen were made fully backward compatible with Ruby and Sapphire, allowing players to trade Pokémon between games.

 FireRed and LeafGreens connectivity with the Game Boy Advance Wireless Adapter was heralded by then-president of Nintendo Satoru Iwata as being able "to enhance head-to-head battles, exchange of information, and communication with others."
 An enhanced interface was created for the game to increase usability for new players, as well as a contextual in-game help system that could aid lost or confused players during their journey.
-President of The Pokémon Company Tsunekazu Ishihara noted, "We don't feel that this a remake at all.
+President of The Pokémon Company Tsunekazu Ishihara noted, "We don't feel that this a [sic] remake at all.
 We feel that this is a new game, with wireless technology", referring to the bundled wireless adapter.

 The exclusive Japanese production run for FireRed and LeafGreen was limited to half a million copies, despite the success of Pokémon Ruby and Sapphire.
-IGN speculated that Nintendo was expecting less demand for the new games, or that it was limited by the production of the bundled wireless adapter.
+IGN speculated that Nintendo was expecting less demand for the new games or that it was limited by the production of the bundled wireless adapter.
 The North American versions of FireRed and LeafGreen were indirectly announced at DICE in 2004.
 Although the original games were released as Red and Blue in North America, the remakes retained the Japanese names of "Red" and "Green".
-Masuda noted this as a choice on his part, stating the leaf represented a peaceful icon, in contrast to the alternative of water which he saw as suggesting conflict with the icon of fire used by the other game.
+Masuda noted this as a choice on his part, stating the leaf represented a peaceful icon, in contrast to the alternative of water, which he saw as suggesting conflict with the icon of fire used by the other game.

 Music

-The music used in the games was derived from the classic game consoles, and arranged by Go Ichinose.
-Masuda and Ichinose decided not to change the reused music from the basic background sounds used in Red and Blue, and instead updated them by adding additional sounds.
-Some of the songs have additional key changes compared to the original soundtrack and some songs such as the Trainer Battle music are re-written in MIDI for the GBA and contain pitch bends between notes.
+The music used in the games was derived from the classic game consoles and arranged by Go Ichinose.
+Masuda and Ichinose decided not to change the reused music from the basic background sounds used in Red and Blue and instead updated them by adding additional sounds.
+Some of the songs have additional key changes compared to the original soundtrack, and some songs, such as the Trainer Battle music, are rewritten in MIDI for the GBA and contain pitch bends between notes.
 A two-disc set of the music entitled GBA Pokémon FireRed & LeafGreen Super Complete was released, with the first disc featuring all the music used normally in-game, while the second disc featured bonus tracks based on and inspired by the music in the games.
 Among these are two vocal tracks.